JariNikula/twitch-wheel-of-fortune/README.md

 # twitch-wheel-of-fortune
 A wheel of fortune app for the twitch using the tmi.min.js to gather names from the chat.

-Setup was made to be used with Window Capture and filters Crop/Pad and Color key The browser window needs to be active to run.
+Setup was made to be used with Window Capture and filters Crop/Pad and Color key.
+The browser window needs to be active to run.

 Add your twitch name to the wheel panel when you want to (activate) let them in chat enter the the wheel.